potassco/clorm/docs/clorm/advanced.rst

 Unification
 ^^^^^^^^^^^

 In logical terms, unification involves transforming one expression into another through term substitution.
 We co-op this terminology for the process of transforming ``Clingo.Symbol`` objects into Clorm facts.
 This unification process is integral to using Clorm since it is the main process by which the symbols within a Clingo model are transformed into Clorm facts.

 A ``unify`` function is provided that takes at least two parameters; a *unifier* and a list of raw clingo symbols.
 It then tries to unify the list of raw symbols with the predicates in the unifier.
 It returns a ``FactBase`` containing the facts, or a list of facts if the parameter ``ordered=True``, that resulted from the unification of the symbols with the first matching predicate.
 If a symbol was not able to unify with any predicate it is ignored.

 .. code-block:: python

-   from clingo import Function, String from clorm import Predicate, StringField, unify
+   from clingo import Function, String from clorm import Predicate, unify

    class Person(Predicate):
-      name = StringField(index=True)
+      name: str
-      address = StringField
+      address: str

    good_raw = Function("person", [String("Dave"),String("UNSW")])
    bad_raw = Function("nonperson", [])